baconeta/159261-assignment2/README.md

 - Enemy type and class system programming

 ### Tessa Power:
+#### Engine and Java Developer Lead
 - Completely designed ECS Game Engine from the ground up including elements such as:
   1. Physics engine with momentum and collisions system
   2. Actor system for game world objects requiring components and control
   3. Abstracted Graphical system used for visual elements, animations and Actors.
   4. Flyweight design for asset optimisation
-- Code control and quality
+- Global system code control and quality checks and fixes
 - Complete game backend optimisation
 - Game foundation and system set up